 Unplugging the Motor Power Cord from your (GFI) Wall Outlet and covering the socket may prevent rain and moisture from entering the outlet which could interfere with proper Motor function in the Spring.
 Before rolling up your Awning for the last time of the season, it may be beneficial to ensure the Fabric is clean and dry which will prevent mildew from forming over the winter.
+If your Awning is not installed under an overhang, and to aid in Winter protection we strongly recommend the use of a SunSetter Awning Cover or Aluminum Hood.
+To order one please call Customer Service at 800-670-7071.
 The Valance may be removed for winter storage, by sliding it out of the Valance Slot in the Front Bar.